cmeesters/snakemake-hpc-teaching-material/Teaching_Elsewhere.md

     - Is 2FA enforced?
 If so: How?
     - ssh-keys - are they to be prepared?
     - Does the site use course accounts?
+    - Will the site prepare login information to be shared with the lecturer? (e.g. featuring login information on login sheets, login slides, etc.)
     - Is it possible to do paired programming?

 - Cluster Specialties